 One does not need to study Computer Science or a have a formal degree to succeed in tech.
 Give folks with non-traditional backgrounds a chance and see how they will complement your team.

-Don’t disregard their previous professional experiences (especially career changers) they bring more to the table than you think.— My Name (@actually_cassie) April 11, 2019
+Don’t disregard their previous professional experiences (especially career changers) they bring more to the table than you think.— Wednesday (@actually_cassie) April 11, 2019

 As a vet, I didn’t go to college before tech.
 I now work at a company in Ireland thats a top partner with salesforce and heroku.
 But during my initial job hunt, I couldn’t make it past the filter bc I don’t have a college degree in anything.
 (I worked on radars in the Marines)— Mike Heft (@comikeyduece) April 11, 2019